TITLES AND

 "Sunday School" (04/10/56):

 The Sunday school pupils vie among themselves to earn money to help young flood victims, but a classmate is deresive when Jeff says he earned two dollars, but lost it.
+Miss McLellan: Jacqueline Holt.
+Harry Connors: Stuffy Singer.
 Diane: Gay Goodwin.

 • Note: Harry Connors is one of Jeff's classmates that appears in the two Jeff Whitman novels—but he's a lot nicer in the books!
-There is a girl named Diane in the Sunday school class, but chronologically the Diane character isn't introduced until the last episode of the season.
+There is a girl named Diane, played by Gay Goodwin who played the role through the end of the series, in the Sunday school class, but chronologically the Diane character isn't introduced until the last episode of the season.
 Evidently this was filmed after "Diane."

 • Additional Note: What a hard-hitting episode!
 When Jeff caves into Harry's taunts and accepts his bet that unless he can earn another two dollars to replace the money he "supposedly" lost, Harry gets to keep Lassie, Ellen won't loan Jeff the money to get Lassie back!
 She insists he learn his lesson about taking dares, lets Harry keep Lassie for a week while Jeff does chores for money, and only offers him the remainder of the cash he needs to make the two dollars when it looks like he really will lose her.